 When dangerous environments are a part of your organization, safety and security must be one of your main priorities.
 Typically in these settings, there’ll be few to no employees frequently on the ground, thus it’s of predominant importance that there’s a way to observe what’s occurring on-site, from monitoring the performance of equipment to making sure remote employees like repair personnel are adhering to strict safety protocol.

 It’s not possible to have human eyes all over and particularly in remote, massive dangerous environments, organizations need assistance from technology.
-Because of technology needing to be maintained in order to work at the best efficiency, once looking at the surveillance needs of sectors that have dangerous environments as a part of their business, it’s vital to think about balancing innovation with functionality and therefore the ‘hardiness’ of the technology to be stationed within the area.
-Often times there’ll be harsh weather, vibrations and the risk of explosions that might affect both the quality of the video created, yet as taking a physical control on surveillance units.
+Because technology needs to be maintained in order to work at the best efficiency, once looking at the surveillance needs of sectors that have dangerous environments as a part of their business, it’s vital to think about balancing innovation with functionality and therefore the ‘hardiness’ of the technology to be stationed within the area.
+Often times there’ll be harsh weather, vibrations, and the risk of explosions that might affect both the quality of the video created, yet as take physical control of surveillance units.

 Furthermore, increased protecting enclosure is enabling technologies that were antecedently too fragile, troublesome to take care of or unreliable to be used in these sites, like the strategic placement of wide surveillance cameras.

 Increasing the use of video in new markets and applications.

 With everything becoming more digitalized, the surveillance solutions chosen must be scalable and ready to adapt to new needs.
 By using open platforms, it’s simple to integrate third-party analytics to fulfill the individual needs of every environment and for system integrators to change and regulate the camera, as well as guarantee it’s properly maintained to avoid cybersecurity risks.